Partnering & Keeping the energy flowing

 Nothing energizes partnerships like celebrating success.
 Strategic Doing offers a dynamic, collaborative approach that is ideal for the complex landscape of age-friendly community development.

-Note: This method works as well for all volunteer groups that consist primarily of community members as it does for age-friendly teams that include partner groups, organizations, funders, and municipal decision-makers.
+Note: This method works for volunteer groups that consist primarily of community members and broader age-friendly teams that include partner groups, organizations, funders, and municipal decision-makers.

 Strategic Doing - tools for action-oriented collaborations